-Deleted: ¶ (2) students signing the petition must be currently enrolled, WWU students at the Bellingham campus.
+- (2) students signing the petition must be currently enrolled WWU students at the Bellingham campus.
 Signers' WWU student number and printed name must be included [alongside] their signatures.
 Illegible, duplicate or incomplete signatures will not be counted.
-If the language of Deleted: . main-campus the proposed measure is amended in any way during or after the signature gathering process has begun, then the signatures which were collected in favor of the original language will not Commented [CH1]: look for other "main campus" usage (3) signatures obtained in favor of the placement of a measure on the ballot must be obtained during the current and/or immediately preceding during the academic quarter vin which the measure is sought to be placed on the ballot only once the language has been Deleted: winter or spring quarters of the academic year approved by the ASWWU Executive Board.
-(4) filing the petition and all required forms in the Initiative Packet with the AS Executive Board Program Coordinator by 4:00 p.m. on the same day as the candidate filing deadline. c.
-Sponsor(s) must attend the Mandatory Candidate Meeting (see Section 1, clause I (d)), Deleted: Election d.
-Sponsor(s) of initiative opposition campaigns must meet with the Elections Coordinator before Deleted: if the filers of the initiative finish their filing after the Mandatory Election Meeting must arrange a meeting with the campaigning.
-Elections Coordinator as early as e.
-Measures which have met these criteria and have been duly filed with the ASWWU Executive Board Program Coordinator by the filing deadline shall be placed on the ASWWU Executive Board elections ballot as a student initiative.
-The language of the initiative on the ballot must possible...
-Deleted: match exactly that of the duly filed measure. f.
-Opposition campaigns shall have an additional 7 days beyond the candidate filing deadline to file and submit an oppositional initiative packet.
-Deleted: One statement supporting and one statement opposing the initiative may appear on the ballot alongside the initiative, not to exceed 250 words.
+If the language of the proposed measure is amended in any way during or after the signature gathering process has begun, then the signatures which were collected in favor of the original language will not be counted. - (3) signatures obtained in favor of the placement of a measure on the ballot must be obtained during the current and/or immediately preceding during the academic quarter in which the measure is sought to be placed on the ballot only once the language has been approved by the ASWWU Executive Board. - (4) filing the petition and all required Initiative Filing Forms in the Initiative Packet with the AS Executive Board Governance Program Coordinator by 4:00 p.m. on the same day as the candidate filing deadline. - c.
+Sponsor(s) must attend the Mandatory Candidate Meeting (see Section 1, clause I (d)) if the filers of the initiative finish their filing after the Mandatory-Election Meeting must arrange a meeting with the Elections Coordinator as early as possible. - Sponsor(s) of initiative opposition campaigns must meet with the Elections Coordinator before campaigning. - e.
+Measures which have met these criteria and have been duly filed with the AS Governance Program Coordinator by the filing deadline shall be placed on the ASWWU Executive Board elections ballot as a student initiative.
+The language of the initiative on the ballot must match exactly that of the duly filed measure. - f.
+Opposition campaigns shall have an additional 7 days beyond the candidate filing deadline to file and submit an oppositional initiative packetfiling form. - g.
+One statement supporting and one statement opposing the initiative may appear on the ballot alongside the initiative, not to exceed 250 words.
 The supporting statement is the statement submitted by the initiative sponsor and must be submitted by the election filing deadline.
 An opposition statement must be submitted by an initiative opposition campaign sponsor to the Elections Coordinator by 7 days after the initiative filing deadline].
-Only one opposition campaign will be permitted, and only the first sponsor to duly file all required oppositional initiative packet documents for an opposition campaign will be accepted.
-The name of the organization(s) and/or person(s) making the statement shall appear on the ballot alongside the statement Commented [MA2]: Who handles opposition II.
-Campaigning a.
-The student(s) filing the initiative petition or opposition initiative campaign, or an organization released managed by them shall be considered the official campaign on behalf of the initiative or initiative opposition and may campaign for its passage or opposition.
-Said student(s) and/or organization(s) may spend money, hold campaign meetings, recruit volunteers and post, display or distribute physical campaign materials subject to the same limitations placed on candidates for office and outlined in this Code.
-Initiative campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
-Initiative campaigns shall be eligible for public financing as outlined in Section 3, V (d) of this Code.
+Only one opposition campaign will be permitted, and only the first sponsor to duly file all required oppositional initiative packet-filing forms_decuments-for an opposition campaign will be accepted.
+The name of the organization(s) and/or person(s) making the statement shall appear on the ballot alongside the statement.